 Thanks to coronavirus, he was able to acquire the perfect location for his summer store, and tons of people were more than happy to help support a young entrepreneur like himself during these tough times.
-Not to mention, if coronavirus had currently not existed, Tebele would not be here today, running the show at Goldbrew NYC’s latest location, located at 11 Bond St. in Showfields, a prominent and popular retail market.
+Not to mention, if coronavirus had currently not existed, Tebele would not be here today, running the show at Goldbrew NYC’s new Bond St. location.
 He would be on campus at New York University, focusing heavily on school work, not on his coffee business.

 Working in the retail industry has given Tebele quite an education, which he passes on to me.
 Learning how to properly run a store, knowing how to choose the right employees, and creating a brand that is appealing to the eyes, and in his case to the tongue, is an experience he wouldn’t trade for the world.

 Skillfully coordinating his social media, specifically his Instagram, @GoldbrewNYC, is just one of the multiple keys to his success.
-For that he has Lydia Ashley Haddad to thank, founder of Lydia’s Media, an upscale social media managing agency.
-Haddad is responsible for all things regarding public relations.
-For starters, she filters Goldbrew NYC’s content and helps with their branding and all advertising related matters.
-Thanks to Haddad’s organizational skills and impeccable taste, Goldbrew NYC’s Instagram platform reached the marketing experts at Showfields in early August, sparking the start of the company’s move to NYC.
+For that he has Lydia Haddad to thank, founder of Lydia’s Media, an upscale social media managing agency.
+Haddad is responsible for all things related to public relations.
+For starters, she filters Goldbrew NYC’s content and helps with their branding and all advertising related matters

 “Working with Tebele is my pleasure” explains Haddad, “we work together as a team to promote the brand in the best way possible”.
 As for the coffee, it is unbeatable, just like their slogan reads, “Liquid gold, drink it cold”.